-A few people have tried in recent years – thinking it is more of an adventure, but many areas have yet to be cleaned and by sneaking around you will be exposing yourself to huge amounts of radiation, potentially dangerous situations involving crumbing buildings and wild animals – and of course be breaking the law which is taken very seriously here.
+A few people have tried in recent years – thinking exploring Chernobyl is more of an adventure, but many areas have yet to be decontaminated.
+By sneaking around, you will be exposing yourself to vast amounts of radiation, potentially dangerous situations involving crumbling buildings and wild animals – and of course, be breaking the law, which is taken very seriously here.

 Choosing A Trusted Chernobyl Tour Company

-Not only can it be incredibly dangerous (this is a radiation covered, abandoned town after all), but you want to trust your tour company choice to show you all the best spots and experience possible.
-Sadly, not everyone does this – and while I don’t want to name and shame, lets just say we read plenty of horror stories online and heard stories of disappointment from other travellers in hostels in Kiev.
-Luckily our choice of Go2chernobyl.com was an easy experience from beginning to end – so we had no issues what-so-ever!
+Not only can it be incredibly dangerous (this is a radiation covered, abandoned town after all), but you want to trust your tour company of choice to show you all the best spots and experiences possible.
+Sadly, not everyone does this – and while I don’t want to name and shame, let’s just say we read plenty of horror stories online and heard stories of disappointment from other travelers in hostels in Kyiv.

-Not only did he speak fluent English and could answer every single question we threw at him, he genuinely wanted to show us all the areas of Pripyat he could, while stopping us from entering any places that were geniuely dangerous (e.g. brick buildings are a no-go, but concrete buildings tend to last longer).
+Not only did he speak fluent English and could answer every single question we threw at him, he genuinely wanted to show us all the areas of Pripyat he could, while stopping us from entering any places that were genuinely dangerous (e.g., brick buildings are a no-go, but concrete structures tend to last longer).

-We stayed in the exact same hotel and ate at the same place (there is not exactly a lot of choice!) as people who paid a lot more than us, and actually had a far bigger group of 15 versus our 7…
+We stayed in the same hotel and ate at the same place (there is not exactly a lot of choices!) as people who paid a lot more than us and had a far bigger group of 15 versus our 7…

-Make sure everything is clear and transparent upfront.
-Of course it can go the other way and the price of a tour to Chernobyl is too cheap with many things not actually included, so get everything in writing.
-We paid $224 USD each for our tour with Go2Chernobyl.com including absolutely everything except the dosimeter/gigameter rental for Chernobyl which was 300 UAH clearly stated upfront.
+Of course, it can go the other way, and the price of a tour to Chernobyl is too low, with many things not included, so get everything in writing.
+We paid USD 224 each for our tour with Go2Chernobyl.com, including absolutely everything except the dosimeter/gigameter rental for Chernobyl, which was 300 UAH clearly stated upfront.

 - Full visit to Chernobyl exclusion zone

 - Transport in a heated/air-conditioned minivan

-- All Meals (lunch, dinner, breakfast, lunch)
+- All Meals (Lunch, dinner, breakfast, lunch)

-- Overnight stay in a Chernobyl hotel
+- Overnight stay in a Chernobyl hotel.

 - Mandatory Insurance

-- Organization of permits required to visit Zone including the 30 km zone, the 10km zone the city of Pripyat and the Duga radar station.
+- Organization of permits required to visit Zone, including the 30 km zone, the 10km Zone the city of Pripyat, and the Duga radar station.

 - An authorized guide who is fluent in English

-This is based not only on their rapid email response time and efficiency when booking, but the quality of the guide they sourced for us, the transparency about all costs, the great price-point and smooth-running operation at all points.
-They only seem to run tours in vans not buses however which is great so you do not end up with tour groups of 25-30 people like other companies, but on our tour we only had seven which was great!
+This is based not only on their rapid email response time and efficiency when booking but the quality of the guide they sourced for us, the transparency about all costs, the great price-point, and smooth-running operation at all points.
+They only seem to run tours in vans, not buses, however, which is great so you do not end up with tour groups of 25-30 people like other companies, but on our tour, we only had seven, which was great!

 What To Bring For A Tour To Chernobyl Exclusion Zone

 - Drinking water and snacks.
-There are a few stops where you can buy things, but for specific snacks you’re best to bring your own.
+There are a few stops where you can buy things, but for specific snacks, you’re best to bring your own.

 - Wet wipes.
 As I said, be prepared for anything!

 - A radiation measuring device.
-Hiring a geiger counter at Chernobyl is really interesting and worth it to see how measurements change through-out different zones.
-If you don’t have your own (who know’s …maybe you do!)
-I hired mine from Go 2 Chernobyl for 300 UAH.
-Or there is a very cool iPhone radiation attachment you could pick up quite cheap.
+Hiring a Geiger counter at Chernobyl is really interesting and worth it to see how measurements change through-out different zones.
+If you don’t have your own (who knows — maybe you do!), I hired mine from Go 2 Chernobyl for 300 UAH., Or there is a very cool iPhone radiation attachment you could pick up quite cheap.

 A proper wash when you get back is all your clothes should require, but if you are paranoid or want to take extra care you can also by a Full Radiation Protection Suit for Chernobyl from Amazon before your tour, or just buy cheap clothes and throw away after the tour (but I don’t recommend this.)